mmikowski/mmikowski.github.io/_posts/2015-12-17-js-array-like.md

 ### Overview

-JavaScript has a number of enumerable objects that look, smell, and feel like an array, but unfortunately do not have `Array` in their prototype chain.
-These objects often lack array methods (like `pop`, `push`, `shift`, `slice`, `splice', and `unshift`) and properties (like `length`).
-These object can be frustrating to manipulate.
+JavaScript has a number of enumerable objects that look, smell, and feel like arrays but unfortunately do not have `Array` in their prototype chain.
+These objects usually lack the "true" array methods (like `pop`, `push`, `shift`, `slice`, `splice', and `unshift`) and properties (like `length`).
+These object can be frustrating to manipulate because we *want* to use Array methods and properties.
 Three enumerable objects come immediately to mind:

 1. jQuery collections.
 2. The `document.styleSheets` enumerable list.